Mystic0802/OnTheRun/docs/notes.md

 # Architecture

-One node application that can be ran from the command line.
+One Blazor server application that can be ran from the command line.

 ## Frontend